 WATER CONNECTS US

-Amidst an ever changing new normal, we would like to introduce you to our new video series, Water Connects Us.
-In short, less than 30 second videos, we will hear from community members, partners, leaders, organizers, artists, farmers, and elected officials as they share their unique perspectives on water in this moment.
+In these short videos, we hear from community members, partners, leaders, organizers, artists, farmers, and elected officials as they share their unique perspectives on water in this moment.

 Through these videos, we hope to amplify our shared connections to water and each other, as well as lift up a diverse array of voices.